huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 ### entity dataset

-The data has some values stored at the root level of the object, while most are stored inside the `metadata` array.
+The data has some values stored at the root level of the object, while most are stored inside the `metadata` object.

 Whenever possible, this is the easiest dataset to use.
-This data has the advantage of having some values already processed for you.
+This data has the advantage of having some values already pre-processed for you.
 For example, dates in Uwazi are stored using [Unix time](https://en.wikipedia.org/wiki/Unix_time).
-The entity dataset provides the original value, but also a formatted value you can use that already takes into account date formats according to language, etc.
+The entity dataset provides the original value, but also a formatted value you can use that already takes into account date formats according to language, etc. It also includes the template labels correctly translated.

 Take the following enttiy structure: